 The most common water disinfection techniques are:

 - UV light: it can disinfect the water very quickly, even while it is flowing into a pipe.
-This is very easy to perform (you just need a UV lamp) and it is usually applied as an additional step to the already filtered water, finalising the water purification process.
+This is very easy to perform (you just need a UV lamp) and it is usually applied as an additional step to the already filtered water, finalizing the water purification process.

 - Boiling the water: good but it is using much more energy compared to the UV light disinfection.
 This is also how you can turn tap water into distilled water if you condense the vapor.

 Less sophisticated systems can also be installed at home to purify the tap water and remove the need to continuously purchase bottled water.